 Metrics—Metrics provide performance statistics for different resources and the operating system in a virtual machine.

-Sumo Logic’s serverless solution integrates with Azure Monitor, enabling user to monitor a comprehensive set of Azure Services.
+Sumo Logic’s serverless solution integrates with Azure Monitor, enabling users to monitor a comprehensive set of Azure Services.
 For information about metrics available from Azure Monitor and resource type-specific information about Azure Diagnostic logs, see the following topics in Azure help:

 Azure Monitor provides a pipeline for shipping monitoring data out of Azure to a partner monitoring tool like Sumo Logic.
 Logs and metrics for most Azure services can be obtained from Azure Monitor.
 Over time, all Azure services will report logs and metrics to Azure Monitor.